IJMacD/p2q-polylang-to-qtranslate/readme.md

 Note: This plugin will save you a lot of work, but more configuration and tweaking might be necessary.

-Note 2: This plugin is a clone of W2Q: WPML to qTranslate with appropriate modifications.
-(Donation links are the original author's, not mine)
+Note 2: This plugin is a clone of [W2Q: WPML to qTranslate](https://wordpress.org/plugins/w2q-wpml-to-qtranslate/) with appropriate modifications.
+(Donation links are still the original author's, not mine)

 ## Installation